lmarkus/GitTips/README.md

 Some git shortcuts to make your life easy

 ## Setup

+### Install git
-1) Make sure you have the latest version of git.
+1.- Make sure you have the latest version of git.

-2) Check your install: `git --version`.
+1.- Check your install: `git --version`.
 Usually, git will install into `/usr/local/git` however, OSX ships with it's own version of git, which can take precedence.
 If your git version is not what you expect, try renaming apple's version:

 ```bash
 sudo mv /usr/bin/git /usr/bin/git-apple